-PURPOSE AND SUMMARY
+3 PURPOSE AND SUMMARY

-7. I have been asked to provide my understanding of the history and regulation of high-capacity firearms in the United States, with an emphasis on the years surrounding 1791 and 1868.
-For the purposes of this declaration, I use "high-capacity firearms" to mean hand-held arms with a capacity greater than ten rounds, recognizing that Illinois's statute allows up to 15 rounds for handguns.
+- 7. I have been asked to provide my understanding of the history and regulation of high-capacity firearms in the United States, with an emphasis on the years surrounding 1791 and 1868.
+For the purposes of this declaration, I use "high-capacity firearms" to mean hand-held arms with a capacity greater than ten rounds.
 Below I make three basic points.
 First, high-capacity firearms were merely experimental and, consequently, vanishingly rare in the United States in 1791.
 Second, while reliable firearms with fixed high-capacity magazines first came on the market in the 1860s, they still accounted for less than 0.002% of guns in the U.S. in 1868.
-Third, firearms with removable high-capacity magazines began coming under state and federal regulation soon after they first became commercially available throughout the United States in the 1920s and 1930s.

-I. High-Capacity Firearms were Flawed, Experimental Curiosities in 1791.

-8. The Harrel Plaintiffs in their complaint write that "firearms capable of holding multiple rounds have existed since the 15th century"1 Technically, that's true.
+Third, firearms with removable high-capacity magazines began coming under state and federal regulation soon after they first became commercially available throughout the United States in the 1920s and 1930s. - I. High-Capacity Firearms were Flawed, Experimental Curiosities in 1791. - 8.
+Plaintiffs in their Memorandum of Points and Authorities in Support of Motion for Summary Judgment [Dkt.
+No. 123-3] (MPA) write that "[m]agazines capable of holding more than 10 rounds of ammunition can trace their historical lineage back to the late-15th or early-16th century, with the advent of repeating firearms (or repeaters)."
+Technically, that's partially true.
 Inventive gunsmiths had been trying to design reliable, effective firearms capable of shooting multiple rounds without reloading since at least the sixteenth century.
 Evidence for their efforts can be found in personal and public archives, in patent records, and occasionally in actual weapons still preserved in museums and private collections today.
 But such weapons were flawed, experimental curiosities prior to the founding of the United States.
 They were both dangerous (to the shooter, as well as to the target) and highly unusual.
 Most of these weapons never advanced beyond proof of concept.
 Only a small minority of large-capacity firearm inventions ever moved past the design or prototype stage, and none achieved commercial significance or military relevance prior to 1791.
 This centuries-long history of inventive failure has a context, one that ought to be borne in mind when evaluating claims about the historic regulation of firearms-or lack thereof.